-Once you have your strained giblet broth and your turkey comes out of the oven to rest, it's time to make the gravy.
+Once you have your strained your broth and your turkey comes out of the oven to rest, it's time to make giblet gravy.
 After moving the turkey to a carving platter, you'll find the roasting pan is a treasure trove of flavored cooking juices.
-After straining the fat from these drippings, combine the drippings, giblet broth and a roux you've made by sauteing equal parts butter and flour.
-When you're cooking for a crowd, add some store-bought or previously made chicken or turkey broth.
+Strain the fat from these drippings, and then combine the drippings, giblet broth and a roux you've made by sauteing equal parts butter and flour.
+When you're cooking for a crowd, you might have to stretch the drippings with some store-bought or made-ahead chicken or turkey broth.
 If you wish, add some chopped, cooked giblets to the gravy.

 Giblet stock and the giblets themselves also serve as key ingredients in traditional stuffings.
 Reserve the giblets after you strain the broth — in this case, add the liver toward the end of the broth's cooking time so that it cooks through.
 After chopping the cooked giblets, pulse them briefly in a food processor with a few handfuls of parsley and celery, as well as 1 pound of sauteed sausage meat.
 After carefully folding this giblet-sausage mixture into a bag of prepared stuffing mix, moisten the blend with the giblet stock, and cook the stuffing for about an hour in a 350-degree Fahrenheit oven.